-The Company's Physiotherapy, Rehabilitation and Assessments segment achieved solid growth during the period ended June 30, 2015 driven primarily by acquisition.
+The Company's Physiotherapy, Rehabilitation and Assessments segment achieved solid growth during the period ended September 30, 2015 driven primarily by acquisitions.
 In the early part of 2015, the Company completed the reacquisition of Active and CAR.
-The segment has been awarded several new contracts over the course of 2015, which will drive organic Revenue growth, but which have yet to commence.
+The segment has been awarded several new contracts over the course of 2015, which will drive organic Revenue growth as they are initiated and fully implemented.
 This segment has potential for additional growth in the rehabilitation clinic network through organic initiatives such as continued expansion of its preferred provider relationships with employers and other organizations.
-Specialty programs offered by the Company's network of rehabilitation clinics differentiates Centric Health in a highly competitive industry.
+Specialty programs offered by the Company's network of rehabilitation clinics, as well as investments in online functionality and presence continue to differentiate Centric Health in a highly competitive industry.
 The Company is also undertaking expanded digital and local marketing initiatives to drive brand awareness and increase the volume of patient visits.
 Growth in the Company's assessments business is targeted through increased market share from successful RFPs.